 In 1975, a higher-quality Super8 Sound Recorder II, based on a Uher recorder, was released.
 Sales in 1975 more than doubled, to $560,000.
 Super8 Sound became a sustaining member of the Society of Motion Picture and Television Engineers (SMPTE).

-Bob Doyle was invited as a full member of the SMPTE sound engineering committee.
+Bob Doyle was invited to be a full member of the SMPTE sound engineering committee.
 He drafted a standard for the new one-pulse-per-frame sync and track locations on sprocketed super 8 fullcoat magnetic film.
 Bob was turning his attention to the idea of handheld electronic games.

 Deborah Little left Polaroid to become Super8 Sound's General Manager and was able to return the company to profitability.